-Boating in Colorado is a relatively safe and highly popular past-time across the state, and many visit our state to enjoy various activities.
+Boating in Colorado and in Arizona is a relatively safe and highly popular past-time across the state, and many visit our state to enjoy various activities.
 Yet, boating comes with its own set of responsibilities and risks.
-From inexperienced operators to boating in dangerous waters, there are several reasons for the majority of boating accidents in Colorado and across the United States.
-The sad fact is, the majority of boating accidents are preventable human errors .
+From inexperienced operators to boating in dangerous waters, there are several reasons for the majority of boating accidents in Colorado and Arizona.
+The sad fact is, the majority of boating accidents are preventable human errors.

 Top 10 Boating Accident Causes Nationally